As Ilan said, my name is Mia Henderson, I’m an SRE at PagerDuty.

 So, we use Datadog very heavily at PagerDuty.
 Part of creating any new service is creating a bunch of Datadog dashboards for that service, and updating our core dashboards if the service that you’re creating happens to affect our incident pipeline.

 If they think something should be low priority, or it shouldn’t alert at all, or the threshold should be different, they can go in there and change their own alerts.

 You can basically go into any environment and pull any monitors in, and if you create a new environment, you just create a single JSON file in this repository and you end up with all the default monitors that we’ve created.

 Syncing to Datadog

-We sync our monitors with Datadog using Barkdog.
 We basically have our custom internal format which gets transformed using an internal tool, and then we use Barkdog to sync with Datadog.

 So, we have a monolith, it’s called Web.
 And a bunch of microservices, and I’m sure you’re all pretty familiar with that infrastructure.

 For doing these projects—for deploying them—we had as-you-deploy boards, which was basically a Datadog dashboard that you’d pull up when you’re doing a deploy.
 And you would monitor that, while you were doing a deploy, while you were waiting for the deploy to happen.

 Then we wait, we roll back the canary, and then we do a full deploy to all of our servers.

-But manual deploys slowdown deployment and they make people very sad, because they don’t like having to wait to get their code out.
+But manual deploys slow down deployment and they make people very sad, because they don’t like having to wait to get their code out.

 Many of our projects got on continuous deployment, and we really wanted to do this for our monolith.
 But monoliths are monoliths, so everyone was very, very nervous about doing this.

 We don’t care whether you think that we shouldn’t do it right now, we need to get it done, and the best way to do it is to just do it.

 Continuous deployment process

-And for our web monolith, the deployments done by Capistrano, which is kind of complicated and a bit of a pain in the butt for us.
+And for our web monolith, the deployment’s done by Capistrano, which is kind of complicated and a bit of a pain in the butt for us.

 We still use Travis CI and GoCD.
 But we have an internal tool for deploys that uses HashiCorp Serf for communication, so we don’t have to rely on hundreds of SSH connections working properly.

 Continuous deployment is great!

 Our developers really love it; they don’t spend time waiting for locks; they just merge and they go on with their day.

 It could go out right when they merge, or it could go out an hour and a half or two hours later—which brings us back to the graph.

 So the developer was paged due to the canary causing issues, but by the time they got around to looking at the alert, and the alert had gotten to them, the canary had been rolled back so the alert had actually auto-resolved.

 So the deploy progressed past canary, went out to production, and caused this.

 We identified a number of tasks that we needed to do to prevent this from happening again.

 So, after a couple weeks, we found a few hours to write these checks; and really, it only took a few hours to write these checks.

 How does it work?

 Once the canary has been out for about five minutes, we check the metrics for the canary background task servers using a Ruby script.

 This is a whole bunch of Ruby code, you can look at that when the slides go up.
 But basically, we use the Datadog API Ruby library, which we love.
 And we basically create a simple script in Ruby that goes out to Datadog, checks the metric that indicated the issue during this outage, makes sure that it’s not in a failure mode, and then returns zero or one depending on whether it’s failing or not.

 it means that probably some metrics are not the way they should be; and you need to investigate why those metrics are not the way they should be.

 So, this check has prevented more than a few bad builds from going out, and it took only a few hours to build and a whole bunch of developer education.

 So, as always, I would really love to see a lot more of these checks going on with a variety of our services, and more checks going into our monolith.
 But, there’s always a balance between over-monitoring and getting our teams to prioritize monitoring over other feature work.

 Adding monitoring to deploys

 This can be hard because they can be different for a canary than they are for your actual whole service.
 But if you look at the monitors for a given service, it can be a good place to start.

 It can be a challenge to do because you need to make sure APIs are compatible between revisions, but, it’s a really good way to make sure things are working.

 Datadog has great libraries—Python and Ruby, a lot of languages to use—so this is actually one of the easiest things to do.

 If you are worried that the check is going to cause a lot of issues, you can make it a soft fail initially so that you can actually get metrics about how often it’s going to fail your deploys, and whether that’s going to be an issue.

 They’re going to complain that their builds are failing, and that their deploys aren’t going out, and they’re going to need to know why.

-Make sure you just go out and just do continuous deploys, and use your existing Datadog metrics to make sure that the services are working when you canary them.And that’s it.
+Make sure you just go out and just do continuous deploys, and use your existing Datadog metrics to make sure that the services are working when you canary them.